-This delicious tomato basil soup is healthy, vegan, gluten free and so convenient.
-It’s made with basic pantry ingredients and makes the perfect meal when you either run out of time or you have an empty fridge.
+This quick tomato soup with potatoes is so satisfying, deliciously creamy, vegan, gluten free and so convenient.
+It’s made with basic pantry ingredients and makes the perfect meal when you either run out of time or when your fridge is empty.

-Super easy to make, inexpensive and ready in less than 30 minutes, this tomato soup is definitely a no brainer!
+Super easy to make, budget-friendly, and ready in less than 30 minutes, this tomato soup with potatoes is definitely a family favorite!

 Extra bonus?
 It’s thick and creamy without a drop of cream or butter in it.
-The addition of sweet potatoes gives a creamy texture and balances the acidity of tomatoes.
-And if you blend it with an extra drizzle of olive oil it will be even creamier!
+The addition of sweet potatoes gives a creamy texture and at the same time balances the acidity of tomatoes.
+Plus, sweet potatoes provide extra vitamins, minerals and antioxidants.

 - Canned tomatoes

-- Saute’ chopped onion in olive oil for about 5 minutes
+- Saute’ onion and garlic in some olive oil.

 Recipe notes & tips

 Yes!
-Canned tomatoes are low on calories and provide many nutrients like vitamins, beta-carotene, fiber, and a powerful antioxidant called Lycopene, a cancer-fighting with heart, bone, and skin benefits.
+Canned tomatoes, although underrated, provide many nutrients like vitamins, beta-carotene, fiber, and a powerful antioxidant called Lycopene, a cancer-fighting with heart, bone, and skin benefits.

 - The best white bean soup

 - Vegetable barley soup